List of tallest buildings in Sydney

-Sydney was one of the first cities in Australia and internationally to welcome the introduction of skyscrapers and high-rise office blocks in the mid 20th century, alongside cities in the U.S., including New York City and Chicago.
-Witnessing a boom in the 20th century, Sydney has played host to various buildings which have held the title of the tallest building in Australia including St James' Church, the Sydney Town Hall, the Garden Palace, the General Post Office, AWA Tower, AMP Building, 25 Martin Place, and the Australia Square tower in 1967 at 170 m tall, which was Australia's first true skyscraper as defined as rising above or at least 150 metres high.
-Since 2020, Crown Sydney has been Sydney's tallest building and the 4th tallest building in Australia, rising to a height of 271 m.
+Sydney was one of the first cities in Australia and internationally to welcome the introduction of skyscrapers and high-rise office blocks in the mid–20th century, alongside cities in the United States, including New York City and Chicago.
+Witnessing a boom in the 20th century, Sydney has played host to various buildings which have been the tallest building in Australia including St James' Church, the Sydney Town Hall, the Garden Palace, the General Post Office, AWA Tower, AMP Building, 25 Martin Place and the Australia Square tower in 1967 at 170 m tall, which was Australia's first true skyscraper as defined as rising at least 150 metres high.
+Since 2020, Crown Sydney has been Sydney's tallest building and the 4th-tallest building in Australia, rising to a height of 271 m.

 History

 19th century

 Sydney played host to Australia's first tallest building in 1824 with the construction of St James' Church.
 Standing at a height of 52 m, it was commissioned by Governor Lachlan Macquarie in 1819, designed by Francis Greenway and constructed between 1820 and 1824 using convict labour.
 The partially complete Sydney Town Hall, built in Victorian Second Empire style, surpassed this height in 1878 with the completion of its clock tower that stood at a height of 57 m.
 This title was briefly held until the completion of the Garden Palace in 1879, standing at a height of 64 m.
 The Garden Palace likewise only held this title as tallest briefly, after its demise from a fire in 1882.
 Hence, the Sydney Town Hall once again became Sydney's tallest until 1891 with the completion of the General Post Office.
 Standing at a height of 73 m, the GPO was at the time described upon opening by the Postmaster General as a building that "will not be surpassed by any other similar structure in the southern hemisphere".